Yes, No, But...

 You see, while our brains are programmed to resist change - as a defense mechanism against the ‘pain’ that we perceive will accompany it - change and variety are essential elements of a happy, vibrant and fulfilling life.

-Effectively managing this apparent dichotomy requires us to be prepared to ‘re-programme’ our minds.
+managing this apparent dichotomy requires us to be prepared to ‘re-programme’ our minds.
 And for some, it requires more adjustment than for others.

 Think about a conventional radio set.